stroncis/numpy-image-shredder/README.md

     *   **Solarize**: In photography, [solarization](https://en.wikipedia.org/wiki/Solarization_(photography)) is the effect of tone reversal observed in cases of extreme overexposure of the photographic film in the camera.
 Not a big fan of this, but it is ubiquitous.
 A higher threshold value sets a brighter threshold, and colors need to be brighter to be overexposed. `solarized_img[solarized_img >= threshold] = 255 - solarized_img[solarized_img >= threshold]`.
 NumPy's boolean array indexing is used to select pixels above a `threshold` and inverts their values.

-4.  **Shredding (`shredder.py`)**:
-    *   **Vertical Shredding**: The padded image is sliced into vertical chunks.
-These chunks are then reassembled by first taking all even-indexed chunks and then all odd-indexed chunks, stacking them horizontally.
-    *   **Horizontal Shredding**: The vertically shredded image is then sliced into horizontal chunks.
-These are reassembled similarly (even-indexed followed by odd-indexed), stacking them vertically to produce the final image.

 5.  **Display**:
     *   `matplotlib` is used to create a figure with three subplots showing the original (padded) image, the image after vertical shredding, and the final shredded image.
     *   This figure is saved to an in-memory buffer and converted to a PIL Image, which is then displayed in the Gradio UI.
     *   Output view for seamless tile image:<br>
       ![Output view](assets/images/result_example.png)
-    *   Output view with color alteration - swap red and green channels, can reveal some hidden truth:<br>
+    *   Output view with color alteration - swap <span style="color:red">red</span> and <span style="color:green">green</span> channels, can reveal some hidden truth (tip: try grayscale version, it renders both dog expressions at once as all channels are combined):<br>
       ![Output with effect](assets/images/result_fx_example_1.png)
-    *   Output view with multiple effects - leaving red channel only and popping brightness with contrast:<br>
+    *   Output view with multiple effects - leaving <span style="color:red">red</span> channel only and popping brightness with contrast:<br>
       ![Output with multiple effects](assets/images/result_fx_example_2.png)
     *   Output view with slicing guidelines, helps visualising action results:<br>
       ![Output with guidelines](assets/images/result_guidelines_example.png)